Omdia is part of Informa TechTarget

 Foldable smartphones are moving into a of pivotal 2026

-Yet, with foldables are set to remain a niche segment making up a low single digit percentage of the total market, the purpose does foldables serve within vendors business strategies and the path ahead have become key questions.
+Yet, with foldables set to remain a niche segment making up a low single digit percentage of the total market, the purpose foldables serve within vendors business strategies and the path ahead have become key questions.

-Foldable smartphone shipments by vendor and region
+high res - Foldable smartphone shipments by vendor and region

-Foldables as a Test of Hardware Leadership and Innovation
+Foldables as a test of hardware leadership and innovation

-Among the many smartphones focus areas of the past decade, foldables stand out because they offer something highly tangible consumers can see and feel.
+Among the many smartphone focus areas of the past decade, foldables stand out because they offer something highly tangible consumers can see and feel.
 In a market where it has become harder for consumers to perceive major upgrades, the display is one of the highly noticeable last frontiers.

 For most vendors, the core purpose of foldables has been to demonstrate technological leadership and R&D strength.
-Direct volume and profitability aspirations have been low, and vendors have rather strived for brand and marketing halo externality effects, helping to build:
+Direct volume and profitability aspirations have been low, and vendors have strived for brand and marketing halo externality effects, helping to build:

-Brand differentiation in an increasingly uniform market
+• Brand differentiation in an increasingly uniform market.

-Engineering credibility in advancing materials and form factors
+• Engineering credibility in advancing materials and form factors.

-Positioning in the ultra-premium tier where margins are strongest
+• Positioning in the ultra-premium tier where margins are strongest.

 A growing number of tri-fold concepts already hint at where this frontier is extending next.